thewoolleyman/workstation/README.md

 # Jetbrains overridden settings

+**_IMPORTANT NOTE: Most of this document is now deprecated!
+See the latest version here, from when I set up my latest GitLab workstation: https://gitlab.com/cwoolley-gitlab/cwoolley-gitlab/-/blob/main/gitlab-workstation-setup-notes.md.
+The only part which will be kept up to date is the [Jetbrains overridden settings](#jetbrains-overridden-settings) section (TODO: Move the Jetbrains section to a separate dedicated page)._**

 Notes: Many of these are project-level settings, and can be persisted by selectively committing config under `.idea`.
 Also, some may vary across different IDEs and projects.
 So, these are more guidelines and reminders to myself of where the settings live.